I rent out most of the rooms in my home, and I am pleased to announce that I have discovered the secret to happiness as a landlord.

 On the other hand, I’ve met lots of people who dedicate themselves to trying to “help” couples stay together.
 Or to “keep the family intact” when the family is clearly unhealthy.
 If you are one of those people, I wonder: Why are you so afraid that a family will fall apart?
 Why are you so afraid that a relationship will end?

-Why are you more afraid of a relationship ending than you are of the very real possibility that you will contribute to someone getting killed in an abusive situation?
+Why are you more afraid of a relationship ending than you are of the very real possibility that you will contribute to someone getting traumatized or even killed in an abusive situation?

 And am I really so unusual in noticing how common it is for relationships to end, and suddenly both people are better off?